lasher85/AirCheck/README.md

 # AirCheck

-A web app showing the air polution historical data in chosen cities of Poland based on information obtained from Airly sensors through their API.
+A website showing the air polution historical data in chosen cities of Poland based on information obtained from Airly sensors through their API.

 Airly: https://airly.eu/map/pl/